tori fig

-I am currently a NOAA Climate & Global Change postdoctoral fellow working with Prof. Noah Diffenbaugh in the Climate and Earth System Dynamics Group and with Marshall Burke in the Environmental Change and Human Outcomes Lab at Stanford University.
+I am currently a NOAA Climate & Global Change postdoctoral fellow working with Noah Diffenbaugh in the Climate and Earth System Dynamics Group and with Marshall Burke in the Environmental Change and Human Outcomes Lab at Stanford University.
 My current research focuses on the effectiveness of prescribed fires as a wildfire mitigation strategy.
 The objective is to advance the mechanistic understanding of prescribed burning efficacy in a warming climate and to develop strategies to reduce the socio-ecological impacts of wildfires.

-My PhD research with Prof. Daniel Jacob and Dr. Loretta Mickley at Harvard University’s Atmospheric Chemistry Modeling Group focused on (1) using machine learning to expand the capabilities of atmospheric chemistry models, (2) developing dimensionality reduction algorithms that can determine the optimal and equitable placement of air quality sensors, (3) investigating the potential for prescribed fires to abate wildfire smoke exposures in the Western United States, and (4) quantifying impacts of chemical data assimilation on air pollution forecasts for NASA’s GEOS Composition Forecasting model (GEOS-CF).
+My PhD research with Daniel Jacob and Loretta Mickley at Harvard University’s Atmospheric Chemistry Modeling Group focused on (1) using machine learning to expand the capabilities of atmospheric chemistry models, (2) developing dimensionality reduction algorithms that can determine the optimal and equitable placement of air quality sensors, (3) investigating the potential for prescribed fires to abate wildfire smoke exposures in the Western United States, and (4) quantifying impacts of chemical data assimilation on air pollution forecasts for NASA’s GEOS Composition Forecasting model (GEOS-CF).

 In the past, I worked as a junior research scientist at the University of Washington on air quality case studies and applications of machine learning methods to chemical mechanisms.
 I earned my B.A. in chemistry from Reed College, with research experience pertaining to air pollution monitoring and secondary organic aerosol modeling.
 In my spare time, I play jazz trombone, enjoy football/basketball, and watch horror movies.

-Curriculum Vitae (last updated November 2024)
+Curriculum Vitae (last updated December 2024)

 Contact information: